Council advice to help food businesses switching to take away services

 If you have any questions about food safety matters, please contact Environmental Health & Licensing on 01403 215 403 or at email@example.com.

 There is a wealth of allergen guidance for food businesses on the Food Standards Agency (FSA) website.
-In addition, they have also provided general advice for business on how to manage the selling of products via online, takeaway or delivery service, which can be found here.
+In addition, they have also provided general advice for business on how to manage the selling of products via online, takeaway or delivery service.

 It is strongly recommended that businesses limit contact as much as possible, such as only taking orders and payments over the phone or online, rather than cash.
 It is also best to leave deliveries at the door of customers instead of handing them over.

-The Government has also issued COVID-19 guidance for employees, employers and businesses which can be found here.
+The Government has also issued COVID-19 guidance for employees, employers and businesses.

 For media queries please email firstname.lastname@example.org .